JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 </tab>
 </tabs>

-The Kotlin/JS Gradle plugin lets you manage aspects of your project in the `kotlin` section of the build script.
+The Kotlin Multiplatform Gradle plugin lets you manage aspects of your project in the `kotlin {}` block of the build script:

 ```groovy
 kotlin {